 You are under no legal obligation to provide a statement to an insurance company.
 You have the right to refuse the request and speak to an attorney.
 If you do find yourself in this situation, the following tips can help you navigate the statement without harming your future claim.

 Navigating discussions with an insurance company can be a risky, sensitive process.
 If you are in an accident in Georgia, you need an attorney who can advocate for your right to compensation, handle discussions with the insurance company on your behalf, and prepare you for each stage of your case.
-Contact a Georgia personal injury lawyer as soon as possible to discuss your legal options.
+Contact an Augusta personal injury lawyer as soon as possible to discuss your legal options.